boson-php/docs/07.components/os-info.md

 }
 ```

-Currently, the component can detect the following OS families:
+Currently, `Family` may contain the following OS families:

 - `Family::Windows` – A Windows and Windows-based OS
 - `Family::Linux` – Any Linux OS and its derivatives